May 11, 2015

-ASCO has issued a provisional clinical opinion recommending that selected patients at high risk for infection with hepatitis B virus (HBV) be screened before receiving treatment with chemotherapy since there is a chance that an inactive infection could become active again with treatment that suppresses the immune system.
+ASCO has updated a provisional clinical opinion recommending that patients with risk factors for hepatitis B virus (HBV) infection or those who will be receiving cancer treatment likely to cause a reactivation of HBV be screened for HBV before beginning cancer treatment.
 A provisional clinical opinion offers direction to doctors and others who treat people with cancer after the publication or presentation of potentially practice-changing information.

 - People who use injection drugs